 8 Ways to Fix Windows 10 File Explorer Crashing

-Before trying to resolve this issue of Windows 10 File Explorer crashing, always remember to keep a backup of all files to prevent unexpected loss of data.
+Before trying to resolve this issue of Windows 10 File Explorer crashing, always remember to keep a backup of all files to prevent unexpected data loss.

 Solution 1: Get into the System Log

 • Go to “Control Panel.”
-You can do it by executing “control” task then “browse.”
+You can execute the “control” task then “browse.”

 • Navigate to “System security settings.”
-You will find it in the left panel from any of the group.
+You will find it in the left panel from any of the groups.

 • Now, go to “Administrator tool” and tap to “View event logs.”